Gammadyne Corporation

 A string can be deleted by specifying an empty replacement string.
 However, String-O-Matic will balk if the number of search strings does not match the number of replacement strings.
 To avoid this, specify one last search string that is a random series of characters (that does not appear in the files), along with a bogus replacement string.

-Alternatively, you can check the "Single String Mode" option, leaving the replacement string empty.
+Alternatively, you can choose the "Single String With Multiple Lines" mode, leaving the replacement string empty.
 However, you will only be able to delete one string at a time using this method.

 Disable Norton Anti-Virus Auto-Protect.

 Use the text "%00" to represent a null character.
 Leave the replacement string empty.
-Set the "Canonicalization Mode" to "URL".
+Set the "String Encoding" (on the Options tab) to "URL".
 "Whole Word" should be unchecked.

-Yes, in the file specification, add the "/s" switch to the end of a line.
+Alternatively, if you want only a single line of the file specification to enter subfolders, add the "/s" switch to the end of that line.
 Here's an example:

 Sorry, these files are in a proprietary format that won't work.